General Research Fund (GRF)

 - Email the complete PDF with supporting documentation (no signatures required) to firstname.lastname@example.org by the deadline date.

-- Print one original paper copy of the complete proposal packet with required signatures and deliver to the Research Office, Incentive Programs, A312 Kerr Administration Building by the deadline date.
+- Print one original paper copy of the complete proposal packet with required signatures and deliver to the Research Office, Incentive Programs, A312 Kerr Administration Building by 5:00 PM on the deadline date.

-All application materials, electronic and original paper copy (including supporting documentation and all signatures), must be received in the Research Office, Incentive Programs, A312 Kerr Administration Building, by the deadline indicated at the top of this page.
+All application materials, electronic and original paper copy (including supporting documentation and all signatures), must be received in the Research Office, Incentive Programs, A312 Kerr Administration Building, by 5:00 PM on the deadline indicated at the top of this page.

 The Research Office, Incentive Programs reviews all proposals for eligibility.
 Those requests that qualify are given to the Research Council for competitive review and evaluation.
 The Research Council will provide a prioritized list of recommendations for funding to the Vice President for Research, based on the quality of the proposals as reflected in the review criteria.
 The Vice President for Research will make award decisions based on recommendations and available funds.

 The Research Council is composed of faculty members appointed by the Faculty Senate Executive Committee who represent the diversity of the University's research enterprise.
-Proposals that describe the science and equipment needs to this general audience, providing clear explanations of the purpose, importance and methodologies of the proposed topic, and avoiding the use of jargon and unexplained acronyms, will fare better than those written to reviewers from a highly focused discipline perspective.
+Proposals that describe the science and equipment needs to this general audience of reviewers from a variety of disciplines, providing clear explanations of the purpose, importance and methodologies of the proposed topic, and avoiding the use of jargon and unexplained acronyms, will fare better than those written to reviewers from a highly focused discipline perspective.

 The Research Council evaluates each proposal using the following criteria: (Not in order of importance)

 - Does the proposal provide a compelling argument for the research?